SuperOfficeDocs/superoffice-docs/docs/en/identity-management/scim/sign-in-to-scim.md

 2. Sign in with your registered **SuperOffice admin account**.

     ![Sign-in dialog -screenshot][img1]
-3. **Pick the Azure AD account** from the IdP.
+3. **Pick the Microsoft Entra account** from the IdP.
 Enter your password if you are not already signed in.

     ![x -screenshot][img2]